Ghana Medical Trip

 - Contact us by phone to make other arrangements 1-888-702-9805 or 905-389-1118.

 The entire trip is tax-deductible since International Needs Canada is a charitable organization.
 International Needs provides tax receipts for all funds donated to your trip.
+Receipts will be issued immediately for any gifts made through Just Giving.
+For any donations made through the International Needs Canada office, you will receive a consolidated tax receipt in February 2024.

 Please visit your health care provider or travel clinic well in advance of your departure date to receive the required vaccinations and medications for the country(ies) you’ll be visiting.
 Visit the government website for recommended and required immunizations by country.